petershin/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/understanding-deployment-types.md

 ## Configuring Deployment Types

-By default, the services in DXP Cloud are pre-configured in order to fit a majority of use cases.
+By default, the services in Liferay Cloud are pre-configured in order to fit a majority of use cases.
 However, the deployment type for each service is configurable via the `kind` variable in the service's `LCP.json`:

 ```json
 {